 New correctional officers improve community safety in Capricornia

-- Eight new Custodial Correctional Officers join the frontline of public safety
+- Thirteen Custodial Correctional Officers join the frontline of public safety

-Queensland Corrective Services inducted eight Custodial Correctional Officers (CCO) to the frontline of public safety on Friday 29 September working to reduce reoffending to keep Rockhampton safe.
+Queensland Corrective Services inducted 13 Custodial Correctional Officers (CCO) to the frontline of public safety on Friday 8 December working to reduce reoffending to keep Rockhampton safe.

 Joined by family and friends, the new officers were recognised for their achievement after completing a paid 10-week Custodial Officer Entry Program.

-There are many career paths the top tier public safety agency offers including CCOs, trade instructors, dog squad officers, psychologists, counsellors, cultural liaison officers and administrative roles, all of which play a vital role in managing and rehabilitating prisoners to keep communities safe.
+QCS is actively recruiting with many career paths on offer at the top tier public safety agency, including CCOs, trade instructors, dog squad officers, psychologists, counsellors, cultural liaison officers and administrative roles, all of which play a vital role in managing and rehabilitating prisoners to keep communities safe.

 “Congratulations to our new graduates for upholding public safety and ensuring prisoners and offenders are less likely to return to crime.